Tanzania Travel Tips

 The risk of casual theft is greatest in bus stations and markets, where you should avoid carrying loose valuables in your pocket or daypack

-In any urban situation, try to avoid advertising your wealth in the form a dangling camera, expensive jewellery, handbag, or externally worn money-belt.
+In any urban situation, try to avoid advertising your wealth in the form of a dangling camera, expensive jewelry, handbag, or externally worn money belt.